 “Dementia is not a normal part of aging.
 It includes the loss of cognitive functioning — thinking, remembering, learning, and reasoning — and behavioral abilities to the extent that it interferes with a person’s quality of life and activities.
 Memory loss, though common, is not the only sign of dementia.
 People with dementia may also have problems with language skills, visual perception, or paying attention.
 Some people have personality changes.”

-This is why it is important to level set people when they start talking about dementia, just like when someone say I have cancer you need to know what kind.
+This is why it is important to level set people when they start talking about dementia, just like when someone says I have cancer.
+You need to know what kind.
 Just because you’re getting old and you’re forgetting things doesn’t mean you have dementia.
-All brains like, our bodies deteriorate it at different paces and that deterioration can cause lapses in memory and forgetfulness, but everything else… actually feeling good about ourselves and doing routine daily activities continues.
+All our brains like, our bodies deteriorate at different paces and that deterioration can cause lapses in memory and forgetfulness, but … actually feeling good about ourselves and doing routine daily activities can continue

 Dementia is different.
 Dementia is about cognitive thinking it’s about the ability to translate what we hear and or see into understanding cognitive information that is way different than just forgetting things.